 Micro providers

-Micro providers are care and support businesses working in the community they serve, delivering a broad range of services to meet the needs of local people.
+Micro providers are care and support businesses that deliver a broad range of services to meet the needs of local people.
+They have no more than 5 paid or unpaid full-time equivalent workers.

-Due to their size, micro providers can offer diverse, personalised and flexible support, tailored to the individual to achieve their desired social care outcomes.
+Due to their size, micro providers can offer diverse, personalised and flexible support.
+This is tailored to the individual to achieve their desired social care outcomes.
 Services might include:

 Services can be purchased by people funding their own care, or those who are receiving funding from the council for their care and support needs.